 People of any age who are diagnosed with cancer can improve strength, function, and independence during and after cancer treatment with the help of physical therapy.
 Physical therapists help with concerns related to weakness, balance, scar tissue, lymphedema, range of motion, and rehabilitation equipment.

-To schedule a physical therapy appointment, Seattle Cancer Care Alliance (SCCA) patients need to be referred by an SCCA physician, physician assistant or nurse practitioner.
-Patients who have secondary lymphedema can be seen at the SCCA clinic by one of our physical therapists specializing in oncology.
-Physical therapy is located on the fourth floor of the SCCA South Lake Union clinic
+To schedule a physical therapy appointment, Fred Hutchinson Cancer Center patients need to be referred by a Fred Hutch physician, physician assistant or nurse practitioner.
+Patients who have secondary lymphedema can be seen at the Fred Hutch clinic by one of our physical therapists specializing in oncology.
+Physical therapy is located on the fourth floor of the South Lake Union clinic.

 Benefits of physical therapy